thiennp/frontend-mastery-hub/levels/15/README.md

-# Level 15: React Performance Optimization
+# Level 15: Performance Optimization

 ## Overview
-This level focuses on react performance optimization and provides comprehensive learning materials, examples, and projects.
+Advanced performance optimization techniques and monitoring strategies

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of react performance optimization
+- Understand the core concepts of performance optimization
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns